nortikin/sverchok/docs/nodes/object_nodes/getsetprop_mk2.rst

 useful info for path lookups:

     Many properties can be right-clicked and have the option to "copy data path" (to your clipboard for pasting), this can help reduce some console probing / documentation reading.

 Usually, however, you will need to provide the start of the path yourself.
-For example: if you copy the path one of the Color properties in a ColorRamp of a shader, then following will be be copied to the clipboard: `node_tree.nodes["ColorRamp"].color_ramp.elements[0].color` , this is not the full path, you will need to add the path to the `node_tree`, something like `bpy.data.materials['Material'].node_tree.nodes["ColorRamp"].color_ramp.elements[0].color`, then the node will know what you're intention is.
+For example: if you copy the path one of the Color properties in a ColorRamp of a shader, then following will be be copied to the clipboard:

+``node_tree.nodes["ColorRamp"].color_ramp.elements[0].color`` ,

+this is not the full path, you will need to add the path to the ``node_tree``, something like: ``bpy.data.materials['Material'].node_tree.nodes["ColorRamp"].color_ramp.elements[0].color``, then the node will know what your intention is.

 Input